abinit/pseudo_dojo/pseudo_dojo/pseudos/ONCVPSP-PBE-PDv0.3/README.md

 ## Zn

-  * Zn.in

-  * Zn-sp.in
+  * Zn.in: Default version ???

-    I've added the GW tag but mind ZnO.
+  * Zn-sp.in: Has the GW tag but mind ZnO.

 ## Ga

   * Ga-low.in: Low-accuracy version with 3d in core, (4s,4p) in valence.
     2 d-projectors for unbound states.

-  * Ga-d.in: 3d in valence, default for GS applications.
+  * Ga-d.in: Default version with 3d in valence, for GS applications.
 NOT recommended for GW.

   * Ga-spd-high.in: Include full (3s, 3p, 3d) shell in valence.
     Recommended version for GW and high accuracy calculations but it's hard